-The 3-Year Tenant in a 30-Year Building: Why an Industrialized Data Center Strategy Must Replace "Build-to-Suit"
+The 3-Year Tenant in a 30-Year Building: The Industrialized Data Center Strategy of the "Universal Dock"

-To be clear: For Hyperscalers with decade-long visibility, "Build-to-Suit" still has a place.
-But that population is shrinking relative to the market's total volume.
+For hyperscalers with decade-long visibility, "Build-to-Suit" still has a place.
+However, that population is shrinking relative to the market's total volume.
 Net new demand is shifting toward AI Training (short-term, massive density), Inference (distributed, churny), and Repatriated Enterprise workloads.
-Companies are realizing public cloud isn’t the only answer for steady-state AI, but who still need flexibility.
+Companies are realizing public cloud isn’t the only answer for steady-state AI but still demand flexibility.

 We need to stop building data halls and start building "Universal Docks."

-By "Universal Dock," I mean a long-life shell with standardized power/liquid interfaces that can accept any vendor’s skid-based power and cooling.
+By "Universal Dock," I mean a long-life shell with standardized power and liquid interfaces that can accept any vendor’s skid-based power and cooling.
+This concept is central to a robust Industrialized Data Center Strategy.

 The "Lease Mismatch" and IRR Destruction

-The Math: You build a $150M BTS hall with a 7-year underwriting horizon.
+Consider this scenario: You build a $150M Build-to-Suit (BTS) hall with a 7-year underwriting horizon.
 The tenant signs a 3-year lease for a specific AI cluster.
-When they exit, retooling the embedded plumbing and rigid power distribution costs $40–60M.
+When they exit, retooling the embedded plumbing and rigid power distribution can cost $40–60M.

 The Real Estate Case: Valuation & Liquidity

-1. Tighter Cap Rates: Assets that can pivot between AI Training and Standard Cloud without demolition have lower re-tenanting risk and shorter downtime (weeks vs. months).
+Tighter Cap Rates: Assets that can pivot rapidly between AI Training and Standard Cloud without costly demolition have lower re-tenanting risk and shorter downtime (weeks vs. months).
 The market will reward this liquidity with tighter cap rates.

-2. Redeployable Assets: By moving Tenant Improvements into skid-based modules, we shift from "write-off when tenant leaves" to "redeployable inventory."
+Redeployable Assets: By moving Tenant Improvements into skid-based modules, we shift from "write-off when tenant leaves" to "redeployable inventory."
 Lenders and rating agencies will ultimately price this differently than sunk concrete costs.
+This approach also minimizes the risk of Business Continuity Plan failures during tenant transitions.

 The Tenant’s Perspective: Why Should You Care?

-Shipping containers are fixed metal boxes with poor ergonomics.
-We are talking about Industrialized Construction...creating massive, open white space using volumetric skids that plug and play.
+This is not the "container fallacy" of poor ergonomics.
+This is Industrialized Construction, creating massive, open white space using volumetric skids that plug and play.

 In the nuclear navy, we learned that Contextual Intelligence is everything.
 You cannot apply a static framework to a dynamic battlefield.
 The same applies here: You cannot apply stick-built construction methods to a dynamic AI hardware market.
 Moving complexity to the factory floor (Industrialized Construction) is the only way to achieve the precision and speed required.

-• Power: Project Mount Diablo (led by Meta) is driving standards for 400V disaggregated power delivery.
+Power: Project Mount Diablo (led by Meta within OCP) is driving standards for 400V disaggregated power delivery.

-• The Hardest Problem (Cooling): Project Deschutes (led by Google) is attempting to standardize liquid cooling interconnects.
-Note: This is the highest-risk area.
-With varying flow rates, temperatures, and chemistries, if we don't standardize the plumbing interface, we risk a proprietary lock-in war that benefits no one.
+Cooling (Hardest Problem): Project Deschutes (led by Google within OCP) is attempting to standardize liquid cooling interconnects.
+This is the highest-risk area.
+If we don't standardize the plumbing interface, we risk a proprietary lock-in war that benefits no one.

-• Grid: OCP’s roadmap now includes grid interactions and BESS—critical because the substation connection must outlive the first tenant.
+Grid: OCP’s roadmap now includes grid interactions and BESS, this is critical because the substation connection must outlive the first tenant.

 We are likely 2–3 years away from this being table stakes.
 Here is how we get there: